Knowledge saves lives. If you are the responsible person in your workplace, it’s important that you provide fire safety

 - Prevention is key, and training can potentially stop fires happening in the first place

-- If a fire occurs, training will instil confidence in your employees and could also potentially reduce building damage
+- If a fire occurs, training will instil confidence in your employees throughout the evacuation procedure and could also potentially reduce building damage

 The actions of staff in the event of a fire is likely to be crucial to their safety and that of other people in the premises.
-As such, all staff should receive basic fire safety induction training and attend refresher sessions at pre-determined intervals.
+As such, all staff should receive basic fire safety induction training and attend refresher training sessions at pre-determined intervals.
 Those nominated to use fire extinguishers should receive additional training.

 You’ll need to have some staff trained as fire wardens.
-The number you need will depend on the level of risk on-site, and the number of employees you have in the premises at any one time.
+The number you need will depend on the level of risk on-site, and the number of employees you have on the premises at any one time.
 A comprehensive fire risk assessment will determine the level of risk, and how many fire wardens you should have.

 It is also recommended that fire drills are carried out twice per year to ensure that the emergency evacuation plan is fully understood, and that staff fire safety training has been effective.

 What courses are available?

-BusinessWatch provide a comprehensive programme of fire safety training courses to cover all business needs.
+BusinessWatch provides a comprehensive programme of fire safety training courses to cover all business needs.
 These include:

 and our most popular course –